nerolation/ethereum-datafarm/Readme.md

 * Saves each day in a separate file
 * No local or Infura node needed => Etherscan.io API is used
 * Possibility to add or remove contracts to/from farm during runtime
+* Possibility to securely terminate execution (config/end.txt file)
 * Already pre-configured for multiple events used by various contracts
 * Low CPU, RAM and SSD requirements (AWS S3 is used)
 * .Csv and .pickle support
+* Throttles down the number of requests to the API when the latest block is reached
 <br />

 ## Example data output
 ![image](https://user-images.githubusercontent.com/51536394/113472965-cd7c9100-9466-11eb-928b-b372b57fe749.png)

 <br />

 ## Usage